Vegetable Cacciatore ★★★★★1 review

 LunchDinnerItalian

 Nadia is a cookbook author, recipe creator, presenter and vegan Italian expert.
-She has been creating vegan recipes since 2001 and loves to share her passion for recreating Italian classics through her blog The Vegan Italian Kitchen and her cookbooks Discovering Vegan Italian and A Vegan Summer in Southern Italy.
+She has been creating vegan recipes since 2001 and loves to share her passion for recreating Italian classics through her blog The Vegan Italian Kitchen and her cookbooks Discovering Vegan Italian, A Vegan Summer in Southern Italy and Natale: recipes for a vegan Italian Christmas.
 See all recipes by Nadia

 So Yum!
 Would definitely make again :)